exercism/blog/posts/solving-parallel-letter-frequency-elixir-part-3-benchmarking-code.md

 }
 ```

-A major part of solving this problem was adding concurrency, but what's the point of adding concurrency if you can get the same result with sequential code?
-The primary reason for writing concurrent code is to make it faster, and although concurrency might be seen as a "free" way to make your code faster, in some cases it can have the opposite effect.
-In this post I'll walk you through how to benchmark Elixir code to determine whether or not adding concurrency actually increases performance.
+The primary reason for writing concurrent code is to make it faster, but is your concurrent solution to this exercise actually faster than a regular sequential implementation?
+In this post I'll walk you through how to benchmark your Elixir code to determine whether or not adding concurrency actually increases performance.

-The concurrent code in my solution ran around **80% faster** on my system for certain workloads, but in some cases was over **3x slower than the sequential code**.
-As the benchmarks later in the post demonstrate, depending on the situation, adding concurrency can actually **reduce performance while also increasing the complexity of your code**.

-## Does concurrency actually make the code faster?
+This post uses [my solution code](https://exercism.io/tracks/elixir/exercises/parallel-letter-frequency/solutions/cc80004beded4749bce81b5dc0820952) in the examples, but you can easily apply the process to benchmark your own solution, and I encourage you to do so.

+## Why should you write concurrent code?

 Theoretically, concurrency can speed up code on a system by distributing work across all available CPU cores, but it's a really good idea test this assumption before accepting the additional complexity and potential fragility that concurrency adds to your code.

-I split the clauses of my solution's `frequency/2` function based on the number of workers to allow me to test the concurrent and sequential implementations separately:
+To compare your sequential and concurrent code, you'll need some way to control which version of the code gets called.
+In this exercise, the `workers` argument controls the number of worker processes that are used to do the letter frequency calculation.
+It makes sense to call the sequential implementation when `workers == 1`, and the concurrent implementation when `workers > 1`.

+Here's the way I split the sequential and concurrent implementations of `Frequency.frequency/2` from [my solution](https://exercism.io/tracks/elixir/exercises/parallel-letter-frequency/solutions/cc80004beded4749bce81b5dc0820952):

 ```elixir
 def frequency([], _workers), do: %{}